tec1group/Software/README.md

 You can get the source for those here although you should also be able to source a programmed EPROM. https://github.com/jhlagado/TEC-1

 You can also test drive a working simulation of the TEC-1 online here.
 This will enable you to try programming the TEC-1 without actually having one.
 You can also try the different ROMs. https://jhlagado.github.io/wicked-tec1/

+# License

+Folders in this repository may contain the author's software license, please read that to follow the correct license for that code.
+Folders which don't have an explicit license file are by default licensed under the [MIT License](./misc/LICENSE) which allows commerical reuse.